 The Horizon EX-59 elliptical offers 10 diverse workout programs including targets (Time, Distance, Calories) and goals (Hills, Weight Loss, Reverse Train, and Custom).
 On-the-fly changes let you select different programs and resistance at any time.

 As the upgraded replacement for the EX-58, the Horizon EX-59 elliptical trainer has a heavy 145-pound frame based on the new SixStar Certified™ technology for optimum body posture and ergonomic comfort.

-Other features include the Sonic Surround™ speakers with MP3 compatibility, a cooling fan in the center of the console, tablet rack and hand grip monitors for heart rate readouts.
+Other features include the Sonic Surround™ speakers with MP3 compatibility, new Bluetooth audio capability, a cooling fan in the center of the console, tablet rack and hand grip monitors for heart rate readouts.

 Reviewers are very pleased with the entry level EX-59, just as they were with its predecessor, the EX-58 elliptical trainer, which was a significant improvement over the EX-57 model of years past.